d4tAloUh/BCF2-bot-Dentsu-Aegis/README.md

 Tasks to run the application:

-1) Create the /environment directory in the root of the project.
+1) Create the /environment directory in the root of the project.<br/>
-2_ Create the /development and /production sub-directories in the /environment directory.
+2_ Create the /development and /production sub-directories in the /environment directory.<br/>
-3_ In /development directory, create the .env file and insert there next configurations:
+3_ In /development directory, create the .env file and insert there next configurations:<br/>
 ```
 # Server configurations
 NODE_ENV=development